 TexturePacker helps you reduce memory usage and improve game's performance

-For best performance directly export to your target system's image formats like PVR, KTX and others.
+For best performance directly export to your target system's image formats like PVR, PKM and many others.

 Don't know where to start?